 Description of how the existing vegetation condition has been identified as contributing to flood or fire risk.

 Identification of fire or flood risk reduction objectives, including the target condition and quantification of the minimum amount of vegetation removal and management necessary to meet project fire or flood risk reduction objectives.
-Include a description of the model or other equivalent quantifiable assessment method used for identification of goals, objectives, target conditions, and minimum amount of vegetation removal and management necessary.
+Include a description of the goals, objectives, target conditions, and minimum amount of vegetation removal and management necessary.

 Identification of each vegetation management and removal activity method to be implemented to meet project objectives.